jrocca82/ShoppingApp/README.md

 # Running the App
 This app requires running the server and client.
 Navigate to these respective folder and run "yarn start" in both.

 The database is on Mongo Atlas and is cloud based.
+You can create your own for free on Mongo Atlas and connect it by setting the .env variable "MONGODB_URI" in the server folder to your own database's application connection string.

 The front end is running successfully if the client console says "Compiled successfully".
 Navigate to http://localhost:3000 in your browser to see the App.

 The server is running successfully if the server console says "Listening on port 8888" and "Connected to database"

 # Creating an Account